New 4,000-bed Coronavirus Field Hospital Opens In London - UrduPoint

 Britons have been told to stay at home wherever possible and non-essential shops and services have been shut since March 23, as part a nationwide lockdown designed to stem the spread of coronavirus.

-However, health officials say the measures will take time to have an effect.
+Health officials say will take weeks to have an effect but the government said it was dependent on people maintaining social distancing.